AlFra432/aftertyping/README.md

 $(selector).afterTyping(callback);
 ```
 Callback function can optionally have two arguments.
-First represents trimmed value of input element that sent it, and second is jquery object of the same sender element.
+First represents trimmed value of input element, and second is jquery object of the same sender element.
 >**value** is equivalent to **obj.val().trim()**

 ##**Plugin Settings**